 | 3.
 Pitch Pivot | 15 Conversations nurtured | 33% Demo Conversion Rate | 5 Booked Demos |

-To maintain high conversions, your DMs must focus on opening a conversation, not forcing a meeting.
-Use disarming, low-friction questions.
+Use DMs to open a conversation, not to force a meeting.
 Instead of asking: "Can we book a 15-minute Zoom call on Thursday at 2:00 PM?" ask: "Is reducing technical debt on legacy clusters a focus for your engineering team this quarter, or are you fully sorted there?"

 Once a prospect has responded positively to your conversational hook, use this step-by-step playbook to transition the chat into a booked demo cleanly.